chuagnes/reading-faces/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Headshot EQ

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Training game for those looking to sharpen their emotional intelligence and interpretation of facial expressions.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Using headshots as flashcards, this game quizzes the user on identifying facial expressions and compares to answers to those supplied by the Google API.

 ## Problem ##
   > Describe the problem your product solves.

+  Interpersonal interaction is murky.
+People often don't say what they're feeling or thinking.
+They shield their emotions.
+Understanding what people may be feeling opens the door for greater empathy and closer relationships.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Psychologist Paul Ekman discovered that all humans show their emotions through 6 common microexpressions, which last only for a flash.
+This product trains the user on identifying these six microexpressions.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.